morleym/furtive-handbook/docs/format-round-robin.md

 ---

 Round Robin, Round-Robin, RR.
-Next to single elimination, Round Robin may be the 'other' ubiqutous format (featured in most traditional sports).
+Next to single elimination, Round Robin may be the 'other' ubiquitous format (featured in most traditional sports).

 ## How it Works

 In short: "Everyone plays everyone else!"

-Every competitor will play every other competitor once, meaning it's effectively one match per 'combination' of your competitors.
+Every competitor will play every other competitor once, meaning there is effectively one match per each 'combination' of your competitors.
 These matches are played in 'rounds' where each round has every competitor playing one of the other competitors (no repeats).
 If there is an odd number of competitors, then one competitor each round will have a 'bye' (each competitor will get exactly one bye).